Highlights

 ProShares stated that the ETF will not hold cryptocurrencies directly.
 Rather, it will gain exposure using swaps, derivatives and other similar financial instruments based on the constituents in the index.
 A similar trend is seen across the market.
 21Shares recently amended its S-1 filing for a spot Dogecoin ETF seeking SEC approval

 This will be an investment structure that meets regulatory standards.
-Also, it enables investors to have a path through which they can access the performance of the crypto market through a regulated vehicle.
+Also, it enables investors to access crypto market performance through a regulated vehicle.

 The fund plans to have a Cayman Islands subsidiary in order to implement some derivative contracts.
 However, it will have a limit that would not exceed 25% of its assets.